 Field Scan Report | Regional Trends Report | Essays | Case Study Videos | Launch Event Archive

-The Independent Film & Media Arts Field-Building Initiative is a collaborative partnership between the National Endowment for the Arts and Bay Area Video Coalition (BAVC) focused on creating a space for knowledge exchange and relationship-building, with an emphasis on promoting regional networks, equity, and career sustainability for individuals working in the film and media arts industry.
-CONTINUE
+The Independent Film & Media Arts Field-Building Initiative took place between 2019 and 2025 and focused on creating a space for knowledge exchange and relationship-building for individuals working in the film and media arts industry.
+The NEA partnered with Sundance Institute from 2019-2022, and with Bay Area Video Coalition (BAVC) from 2023-2025.